openjck/vim-yadm-files/README.md

 ### esh-based templates

-vim-yadm-files sets the `esh` filetype on esh-based YADM [templates](https://yadm.io/docs/templates).
+vim-yadm-files sets the `esh` filetype on esh-based yadm [templates](https://yadm.io/docs/templates).
 For example, when this plugin is enabled, a file with either of the following names will get the `esh` filetype: